Aotearoa Music Photography Awards 2025

 David wins $1500 cash.
 Dave said he's delighted and its "great this one won, as it signifies the pre pandemic years where New Zealand was a main touring country.
 He's looking forward to the return of these big stadium concerts with world's superstars in town to photograph"

-2022 Music Photography Award 2nd Prize: Photographer - Shelley Te Haara, Julia Deans, performing at the first Songbirds in Suburbia
+2022 Music Photography Award 2nd Place: Photographer - Shelley Te Haara, Julia Deans, performing at the first Songbirds in Suburbia

 Shelley